Large Credit Card Purchases Really Can Tank Your Credit Score

 - But the takeaway is not to chance it because you might not always have time!

 Now the good news.
 Once I paid my credit card bill in full, and the bureaus took note of the new $0 balance (this isn’t immediate), my credit score shot up to its highest point in the past 12 months.

-My 758 credit score was now 826, not too far from the perfect credit score of 850.
-It’s also the highest it has been since Credit Karma began keeping track of it a couple of years ago.
+My 758 credit score went all the way up to 826, not too far from the perfect credit score of 850.
+It was also the highest it had been since Credit Karma began keeping track of it a couple of years earlier.

 For someone with a lower starting score, they could have knocked themselves out of eligibility, or at minimum been forced to take on a higher mortgage rate as a result.